topology-tool-kit/ttk/scripts/docker/README.md

 ## Custom Images

-To re-build the image, simply clone this repository and run `docker build .`.
-(This will build a docker image with current versions of ParaView and TTK.)
+To re-build the image, simply clone this repository and run `docker build .` (which will build a docker image with current versions of ParaView and TTK).

 The Dockerfile can build different images using the following targets through `docker build --target <targetname> .`:
 - `ttk` will build the default target containing ParaView and TTK.
 When run, the image starts a ParaView server on port 11111.